Reader requirements: Graduate degree in chemistry and scientific research experience.

 Where would such writing typically be found?
 As a master’s thesis or a publication in a front-line journal.

 Why would someone usually read it?
 Usually the work is part of larger on-going project.
-The thesis is read to teach those who follow what was done, what worked/didn’t work, where to go next.
+The thesis is read to teach those who follow what was done, what worked/didn’t work, and where to go next.

 By March 6: Students and readers schedule an Introductory Meeting to get to know one another.

 By March 21: Introductory meeting completed.